VannaLabs/vanna-inference/README.md

 # vanna-inference
-AI Inference gRPC Node for Vanna Blockchain
+src/inference-server is a .NET Core C# Inference gRPC Node for Vanna Blockchain It also includes a python code for model generation and compilation to ONNX

+src/inference-client is a simple python client one can use for inference testing via gRPC